-In order to save money getting from the airport to the city centre, we recommend taking the train to the central station.
-They leave frequently and it is only a fifteen-ride before you are in the centre of the Danish capital.
-The train costs around 40DKK for a one-way ticket.
+In order to save money getting from the Copenhagen airport to the city centre, we recommend taking the train to Copenhagen Central Station or hopping on the metro.
+The trains leave frequently and it is only a fifteen-ride before you are in the centre of the Danish capital.

 Copenhagen is also incredibly bicycle-friendly and one of the best ways to see the city is on two wheels.
 There are multiple places where tourists can hire bicycles and cycling is the preferred method of transport for many locals in the city.

-The first day of this two-day Copenhagen itinerary sees you exploring the main sites of this wonderful city.
+The first day sees you exploring the main sites of this wonderful city.
 Getting started early will allow you to pack as much into your short time in the Danish capital as possible.

 Free Walking Tour